1-877-929-7245

 • Breakfast, Dinner

-We set off by coach this morning on a journey to Åndalsnes on Romsdalfjord, travelling along the serpentine Trollstigen Mountain Road* and admiring cinematic views across deep green valleys and cascading waterfalls.
+Setting out by coach this morning, we journey to Åndalsnes on Romsdalfjord, traveling along the serpentine Trollstigen Mountain Road* and admiring cinematic views across deep green valleys and thundering waterfalls.
 We cross the fjord at Eidsdal to Linge by ferry.
-On arrival in Åndalsnes, we board the beloved Rauma Railway - described as Europe's most beautiful railway line' - a 71-mile-long journey filled with scenic views of magnificent and contrasting landscapes.
-We enter the jaw dropping Romsdal Valley, pause to admire the rushing Verma waterfall and cross the famous Kylling Bridge.
+On arrival in Åndalsnes, we board the Rauma Railway - a 71-mile-long journey filled with magnificent and contrasting landscapes.
+We enter the jaw-dropping Romsdal Valley, pause to admire the rushing Verma waterfall and cross the famous Kylling Bridge.

-Following the course of the emerald green River Rauma, our train glides around the surrounding hillsides as we pass the insurmountable 'Troll Wall' and the banks of the peaceful Romsdal Fjord, finally reaching the picturesque hamlets and villages of Dombås.
+Following the course of the emerald green River Rauma, our train glides around the surrounding hillsides as we pass the insurmountable "Troll Wall" and the banks of the Romsdal Fjord, finally reaching the picturesque hamlets and villages of Dombås.
 Here, we change trains and continue our journey to the historic city of Trondheim for two nights.
-We walk the short distance from the station to our four-star hotel on Trondheim's fjordside harbor, where we have a late dinner in the hotel.
+We walk the short distance from the station to Trondheim's fjordside harbor to check into our hotel and have a late dinner.
+Overnight Trondheim.

-*The opening date of Trollstigen Road varies due to road and snow conditions.
-Early departures before mid-June may travel on an alternative route.
+*Please note: the opening date of Trollstigen Road varies due to road and snow conditions.
+Departures before mid-June may travel on an alternative route.

 Includes

-Day 9 - Explore Trondheim, Norway’s Viking Capital
+Day 9 - Discovering Trondheim, Norway’s Viking Capital

-Awaking in the atmospheric harborside of Trondheim this morning, we discover this vibrant city's fascinating history on a guided tour.
-Once a major trading center, Trondheim is now a hub of technology and innovation.
-We walk through the city's Old Quarter, pass the colorful waterfront houses of Bakklandet, and admire the elegant Gothic architecture of Nidaros Cathedral.
-We also visit the sumptuous Royal Residence, the largest wooden building in Northern Europe with around 140 different rooms.
+Awaking in the atmospheric harborside city of Trondheim, we discover its fascinating history on a guided tour.
+Once a major trading center, Trondheim is now a technology and innovation hub.
+We walk through the city's Old Quarter, pass the colorful waterfront houses of Bakklandet and admire the elegant Gothic architecture of Nidaros Cathedral.
+We also visit the Royal Residence, the largest wooden building in Northern Europe, with around 140 rooms.

 The afternoon is yours to continue sightseeing at your own pace.
-Among the city's broad avenues, old warehouses and pretty timber dwellings, there are a number of attractions waiting to be explored, such as the Ringve Music Museum, situated on a hill and surrounded by the city's botanical gardens, and the Archbishop's Palace Museum - a treasure trove of local archaeological finds.
-The old town has a number of charming bookstore cafés and bakeries with a reputation for relaxed lunches and great coffee.
-You dine independently tonight, and you'll find Trondheim's food culture is first class.
+Among the city's broad avenues, old warehouses and pretty timber dwellings are a number of attractions waiting to be explored.
+You could visit the Ringve Music Museum, situated on a hill and surrounded by the city's botanical gardens, or the Archbishop's Palace Museum - a treasure trove of local archaeological finds.
+The old town has charming bookstore cafés and bakeries with a reputation for relaxed lunches and great coffee.
+You dine independently tonight and Trondheim's food culture is first-class.
+Overnight Trondheim.

 Includes